 The show is hosted by interior designer Genevieve Gorder and upscale realtor Peter Lorimer.
 His wit and British accent make worthwhile contributions while Gorder’s design choices are commendable.

-Sure, the locations are limited to East and West Coast, with the exception of Austin, Texas, yet there’s a lot to like in their expertise and their ability to transform something “higgledy-piggledy” into a rentable gem.
+Sure, the locations are limited to the East and West Coast, with the exception of Austin, Texas, yet there’s a lot to like in their expertise and their ability to transform something “higgledy-piggledy” into a rentable gem.

 5. Tidying Up with Marie Kondo